yonghah/geodata-pipeline/README.md

 # Geodata Pipeline Recipes

 Recipes for geodata pipelines for workflow frameworks such as [Nextflow](https://www.nextflow.io/).
-Only use CLI tools.
+These workflows are heavily dependent on CLI tools such as [ogr/gdal](https://gdal.org/), [osmium](https://osmcode.org/osmium-tool/), [GMT](https://www.generic-mapping-tools.org/) and so on.

 Utilizing Nextflow gives
 - better readability